who we are

 Maya

-medical anthropologist and art facilitator
+medical anthropologist, artist and art facilitator

 What is important to me

 We at studio sternstunden celebrate a diverse, colorful and creative world.
 However, our visible everyday life in this world is only the tip of the iceberg and we need spaces to explore the rest of the ice.
 And since we all know that art can do more than just hang on the wall and be looked at reverently, I specialize in process-oriented and participatory activities.
 From a 'finite, portable and commercializable product', art becomes an 'ongoing or long-term project with an unclear beginning and end' (1).
 I would like to see more of this art in all of our lives, more exchange between artists and participants, more reflection and communication - with ourselves and with others - more contextualization, more experimental spaces in which uncertainty does not cause fear, more openness and more windows and doors to the world.
-I wish everyone a substantive and practical access to art and creativity and we at studio sternstunden provide everyone who is interested with tools for their own journey.
+I wish everyone a substantive and practical access to art and creativity and with the studio sternstunden I want to provide everyone who is interested with tools for their own journey.
 Whether for understanding, holding, remembering, connecting, letting go or naming(2), whether privately or publicly, I would like to see greater enthusiasm, broader interest and more participatory opportunities for art and creativity in our society.

 (1) Bishop, Claire: Artificial Hells: participatory art and the politics of spectatorship, Volume 1.
 London 2012.
 P. 2